 When the Agritecture.com blog was founded in 2011, it aimed to discover new forms of urban agriculture and share them with the world in order to inspire a new generation of 'agritects'.
 Through the process of weekly research and blogging, a worldwide movement of visionary urban agriculture entrepreneurs and enthusiasts was identified and strengthened.
 Through consistent inquiries from curious entrepreneurs, a new idea also emerged from this simple Tumblr blog: a technology-agnostic consulting business designed to accelerate the work of urban agriculture entrepreneurs.

 Agritecture Consulting was founded in 2014.
 Through feasibility studies and other service offerings, we provide our clients with the tools, data, knowledge, and network to ensure their success.
 We consult globally and are based in New York City.
 Agritecture Consulting’s expertise is in controlled environment agriculture (CEA) including hydroponic greenhouses and vertical farms.
 Agritecture also designs rooftop, soil, and design amenity agriculture solutions.
-Our greatest strengths are our interdisciplinary team and robust methodology working together for our clients.
+Our greatest strengths are our interdisciplinary team and robust methodology.

 Empower impact-driven organizations to develop feasible urban farming solutions, turning their business ideas into practical and sustainable realities

 A world where commercial urban agriculture is economically feasible, reduces the carbon impact of the food system, and improves food security.

 Henry helps clients identify and focus their goals and prepares consulting proposals.
 Henry also manages the Agritecture Consulting team.
 In 2011, he started the blog Agritecture.com and in 2014 he started Blue Planet Consulting (now Agritecture Consulting) to provide expert guidance on launching urban agriculture projects.
 He earned his BA in Political Science from UBC, a certificate in Food Security from Ryerson University and an MSc in Sustainability Management from Columbia University.

 Director of Operations